AbdulRehman-git/license-plate-detection-YOLOv8-PaddleOCR/README.md

-# Number Plate Detection and Recognition
+# Number Plate Detection and Text Extraction using PaddleOCR

 ## 📋 Project Overview